Learning Outcomes

 Spouse or Civil Partner Exemption

 Transfers between spouses or civil partners are fully exempt from IHT, whether made during lifetime or on death, provided both are domiciled in the UK.
-If the recipient spouse or civil partner is not UK domiciled, the exemption is limited to £325,000 (the current nil-rate band).
-A non-UK domiciled spouse can elect to be treated as UK domiciled for IHT purposes, but this brings their worldwide assets into the UK tax net.
+Where the recipient spouse/civil partner is not UK domiciled, the exemption is limited to a lifetime and death cumulative cap (currently £325,000).
+To access the unlimited exemption, a non-UK domiciled spouse/civil partner can elect to be treated as UK domiciled for IHT purposes.
+That election has consequences: it can bring the electing spouse’s worldwide assets within the UK IHT net (subject to deemed domicile rules) and has time-bound rules governing effectiveness while UK resident.

 Gifts to Charities and Political Parties